tfaieta/blog/src/pages/articles/11-12-2018-EDS/index.md

 date: "2018-11-15T12:12:33.962Z"
 title: "The future of all political campaigns; a deeper look into Artificial Intelligence, bots, and the rise of platform-as-a-service."
 layout: post
-draft: false
+draft: true
 category: "Projects"
 tags:
-  - "Development"
+  - "Projects"
   - "AI"
+  - "Python"
 description: "For the past couple of elections, I have spent some time reading about how social media has played a role in our elections and more specifically how it's helping or hurting political campaigns.
 Through my research, I have found some rather alarming (and possibly illegal) ways that political campaigns are using artificial intelligence, and how some companies are offering platform-as-a-service software to political campaigns."
 ---

 ## **Introduction**
 This is a draft of a final project for an Election Data Science class I took my junior year at the University of Florida, this class was taught by Michael McDonald.

 For the past couple of elections, I have spent some time reading about how social media has played a role in our elections and more specifically how it's helping or hurting political campaigns.
-Through my research, I have found some rather alarming (and possibly illegal) ways that political campaigns are using artificial intelligence, and how some companies are offering platform-as-a-service software to political campaigns.
+Through my research,I have found some rather alarming (and possibly illegal) ways that political campaigns are using artificial intelligence, and how some companies are offering platform-as-a-service software to political campaigns.
 The immediate danger lies in the way that this can be